apache/cordova-app-harness/harness-push/README.md

-# harness-push
+# cordova-harness-push

-A node module & command-line tool for controlling the Cordova App Harness.
+Command-line tool for controlling the Cordova App Harness.

 # Usage: